|Course||Duration (In Hours)||Timing||Tentative|

-The course is focused on deploying and managing network servers running caching Domain Name Service (DNS), MariaDB, Apache HTTPD, Postfix SMTP nullclients, network file sharing with Network File System (NFS) and Server Message Block (SMB), iSCSI initiators and targets, advanced networking and firewalld configurations, and the use of Bash shell scripting to help automate, configure, and troubleshoot the system.
-Through lectures and hands-on labs, students who have already earned the RHCSA certification will be exposed to all competencies covered by the Red Hat Certified Engineer (RHCE) exam (EX300).
+The course is basically concentrated on setting up and managing network servers that runs caching Domain Name Service (DNS), MariaDB, Apache HTTPD, Postfix SMTP nullclients, network file sharing with Network File System (NFS) and Server Message Block (SMB), iSCSI initiators and targets, advanced networking and firewalled configurations, and the use of Bash shell scripting that helps automate, set-up, and troubleshoot the system.
+Through the lessons and hands-on labs, students who have already acquired the RHCSA certification will be defined to all abilities covered by the Red Hat Certified Engineer (RHCE) exam (EX300).

 Review how to manage services and the boot-up process using systemctl